Autodesk/go-awsecs/README.md

 ### update-aws-ecs-service compared to Terraform+scripts

-[verified-terragrunt-apply](https://git.autodesk.com/t-villa/gb-sh-verified-terragrunt-apply) served as groundwork for `update-aws-ec-service`, it is now deprecated.

-Other alternatives include:

- - Do `aws ecs wait services-stable` commands after the `terraform apply` command
+ - Why not just do `aws ecs wait services-stable` commands after the `terraform apply` command

+   Caveat 1: Evaluates service stability but not that the desired deployment is applied the service may have become stable because it was rolled back or rolled forward somewhere else, there is no certainty that "our" deployment was the one that rendered the service stable
+   Caveat 2: Does not handle service deployment rollback

- - Do `curl` commands after the `terraform apply` command until a desired result is obtained probably a number of times (works only for HTTP/HTTPS services with accesible endpoints) ([example](https://git.autodesk.com/EIS-EA-MOJO/deploy-lem-api-service/blob/16334841acf12a2796b033ae0f610ca2dd0ad311/Jenkinsfile#L678))
+ - Why not just do `curl|httpie` commands after the `terraform apply` command until a desired result is obtained probably after a number of times, for example by looking at a endpoint that returns the "deployed version" like: http://myservice.example.com/api/version returns `{"version": "the desired version"}`

+   Caveat 1: This works only for services which are public (internet reachable) or reachable from the same location where `curl|httpie` is executed, this is not always the case, some services are internal or not reachable from every location
+   Caveat 2: Works only for HTTP services

 ### update-aws-ecs-service compared to AWS CodeDeploy